akmed772/dosvax/README_PS55.txt

 Q. The emulator shuts down when booting DOS K3.x.
 A. You need disable $BANK386.SYS in CONFIG.SYS.

+Q. Booting DOS K3.3 from a hard drive image causes a hang.
+A. The number of Sectors per Track is too large.
+This causes the segment overflow during the bootloader loads IBMBIO.SYS into the memory.
+Try a different CHS parameter to the IMGMOUNT command.

 Q. A printer error occurs when booting DOS J4.0.
 A. You need disable Disney Sound Source emulation to run DOS J4.0 and later.
 Check dosbox.conf.